Forever (Orleans album): Background

 The lineup change saw the group going in a different direction sonically, with newcomer Bob Leinbach handling most of the lead vocals.
-Little of the album’s material consists of the folk/soft rock aspects from the band’s previous efforts (the main exception being the title track) and instead employs a more rock- and beat-focused sound.
+Little of the album's material consists of the folk/soft rock aspects from the band's previous efforts (the main exception being the title track) and it instead employs a more rock- and beat-focused sound.

 Leinbach, Larry Hoppen, and Wells Kelly had previously played together during Hoppen's tenure in the band Boffalongo, of which Wells's older brother Sherman Kelly had also been a part.

 This is one of two albums by the group where Wells Kelly is featured as a member but does not contribute any lead vocals, the other being 1975's Let There Be Music.

 Critical reception

 Music Week gave the album only two out of four stars, but wrote that it "sounds like the Doobie Brothers on a good day."
 The Hartford Courant deemed it "lively without being lightweight."

-Joe Viglione opined for AllMusic that the album had "not a bad track" and called it "pleasant and valuable work," noting aspects of blues, gospel, and Southern rock throughout.
+Joe Viglione opined for AllMusic that the album had "not a bad track" and called it a "pleasant and valuable work," noting aspects of blues, gospel, and Southern rock throughout.
 He also complimented its "sterling vocals" and described "Everybody Needs Some Music" as being "very cheery", "Slippin' Away" as "brilliant", and title track "Forever" as something that "really should have followed 'Love Takes Time' up the charts."